fruktorum/tilerender/README.md

-# Tile Render
+# TileRender

-Tilerender - a simple graphics interface to display colorized squares on command line or via sockets.
+Tilerender: a simple graphics interface to display colorized squares via command-line or sockets.

 ## Installation